Covid-19: Information for commuters

 It is important to register at Arbetsförmedlingen on your first day as unemployed.
 You can then apply for membership in a Swedish a-kasse and receive unemployment benefits.

 The same rules apply if you live in Sweden and have been commuting to a job in Denmark.
 You need to register at Arbetsförmedlingen in order to be ‘avaliable’ on the employment market, which is a pre-requisite for receiving unemployment benefits.

 Being sent on furlough means that your employer is sending you home, either fully or partially, with pay.
 You are still considered an employee at your company, and you should be ready to come back to work on short notice.
 You do not need to contact or register at Arbetsförmedlingen when you are on furlough, as you are still employed.

 You might also be sent on short-term furlough (korttidspermittering).
 This means that you will go down in hours and receive slightly less pay.
-If you are sent on short-term furlough due to covid-19, the Swedish state will support your company in paying your wages, and you normally receive about 80% of your wages, even though you work less hours.
+If you are sent on short-term furlough due to covid-19, the Swedish state will support your company in paying your wages, and you normally receive about 80% of your wages, even though you work fewer hours.

 A Swedish employer can not generally send an employee on furlough without pay.